petere/overhead/examples/example.md

 - I don’t want to live in fear of having to debug a Ruby or NPM stack the night before a presentation.
-- I’d like my presentation still work in two, three, or six years.
+- I’d like my presentation to still work in two, three, or six years.

 </div>
 <div class="slide">